Chart Color Schemes

 Kellyville Ridge is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Kellyville Ridge, as evaluated at the latest Census, consisted of 85.4% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Sydney metro's 84.9% houses and 15.1% other dwellings.
-Home ownership in Kellyville Ridge was 16.2%, similar to Sydney metro, with the rest being mortgaged (58.5%) or rented (25.3%).
-The median monthly mortgage repayment in the area was $2,600, lower than Sydney metro's average of $2,700.
-Median weekly rent in Kellyville Ridge was $580, higher than Sydney metro's figure of $540.
-Nationally, Kellyville Ridge's mortgage repayments were significantly higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The dwelling structure in Kellyville Ridge, as per the latest Census, consisted of 85.4% houses and 14.5% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Sydney metro had 84.9% houses and 15.1% other dwellings.
+Home ownership in Kellyville Ridge was at 16.2%, aligning with the Sydney metro figure.
+Dwellings were either mortgaged (58.5%) or rented (25.3%).
+The median monthly mortgage repayment in Kellyville Ridge was $2,600, below the Sydney metro average of $2,700.
+The median weekly rent was recorded at $580, compared to Sydney metro's $540.
+Nationally, Kellyville Ridge's mortgage repayments were higher than the Australian average of $1,863, and rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing